louiiuol/louiiuol/README.md

-## Hi there, I'm Louis, Welcome ! 🖖

 <p align='center'><img width=400 src='https://raw.githubusercontent.com/louiiuol/louiiuol/main/logo.svg'/></p>

 **Padawan Web developer** that loves to **design** and **develop** all sort of web projects !
 Mainly working on a weird language that is Javascript, and  more recently discovering peace with Typescript ! 🕊